COMPACT TEAM MEMBERS

 Janae Pinson joined Compact in June 2023 as the new Community Resource Coordinator.
 Prior to joining Compact, Janae served as a teacher for 4 years with time spent at Marbury Middle School as an 8th grade science teacher and Chilton County High School where she taught Biology and Forensic Science to grades 9-12.
 She has experience with the judicial system having been an employee with the Office of the District Attorney Randall Houston in Chilton County where she served in the Child Support Enforcement Division, Restitution Collections and as Grand Jury Coordinator over the course of 12 years.

 Janae has a Bachelor’s Degree in Secondary Education with a concentration in Biology from Auburn University at Montgomery.
-She is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs.
+She is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs as well as Youth Mental Health First Aid Training.

 Investigator Allen joined Compact in 2022 from the Hoover Police Department.
 He is assigned to assist the students at Hoover City Schools.
 He began his law enforcement career as a police officer with the Bessemer Police Department in 2010.
 In 2013, he joined the Hoover Police Department and was assigned to the Patrol Division.

 Investigator Allen earned a Bachelor’s Degree in Criminal Justice and a Master’s Degree in Justice Administration from Faulkner University in Montgomery.
 He completed the state certified Alabama Investigator Academy at Jacksonville State University.
-He is also a certified facilitator in Botvin Life Skills, and INDEPTH/NOT (Nicotine and Vape) Dependence Cessation Programs.
+He is also a certified facilitator in Botvin Life Skills, and INDEPTH/NOT (Nicotine and Vape) Dependence Cessation Programs as well as Youth Mental Health First Aid.

 Investigator Allen is fluent in Spanish and uses his life experiences to mentor and encourage youth to get back on the right track.